awpx/awpx.github.io/data/authors/default.md

   - Identifying and fixing bug or vulnerability that reported or found in the app.
   - Write clean, stable, and well-documented code
 - **Accomplishment:**
-  - Good knowledge and Experience of Agile Development Method, Backend, Frontend, & Mobile App Development.
+  - Valuable knowledge and Experience of Agile Development Method, Backend, Frontend, & Mobile App Development.
   - Successfully completed an "Approval App" project for a large company in under three months.

 #### [PROJECT] Tap Appoval (Mobile Approval App) - [[Details]](https://awpx.github.io/blog/approval-app-project)

 - **Project Description:** "TAP Approval" is a mobile-based application that is used by PT TAP to manage the approval or permits of a document, proposal, or others with many levels of hierarchical positions and departments.
 - **My Position:** Mobile Developer (React Native)

-#### [PROJECT] Web Development

-- Build Social E-Commerce App using MERN Stack - [[Details]](https://awpx.github.io/blog/ecommerce-mern-project)

 ## `Apr 2020 - Oct 2020`